citp/privacy-policy-historical/s/so/sou/soundstrue.com.md

 The information you provide will be used to process your order and improve your shopping experience.
 Once you have placed an order with us, we will verify with your credit card company that your credit card is valid and send you an email message that confirms your order was successfully received.
 We will also send you an e-mail once your order has been shipped, or if it has been placed on backorder.

 We will periodically send to your street or e-mail address product news and updates that you may find of interest.
-We NEVER share or sell our customers' e-mail addresses or telephone numbers for marketing purposes, but we do sometimes share other customer information with trusted third parties.
+We NEVER share or sell our customers' e-mail addresses for marketing purposes, but we do sometimes share other customer information with trusted third parties.

+Visitors who opt in for marketing associated with the online course _The Power of Awareness_ with Jack Kornfield and Tara Brach will have their contact information shared with the course authors.

 ## How to Opt Out